 Wells Gray Provincial Park

 At Moul Falls you can walk behind the waterfall, and cascading 141m to the canyon below, Helmcken Falls is the fourth largest waterfall in Canada.
 Wells Gray Provincial Park is such a gem to discover.

 The Adventure Domes

-We love unique accomodations, so staying in the adventure domes felt straight out of a storybook.
+We love unique accommodations, so staying in the adventure domes felt straight out of a storybook.
 It was also a great home base for our adventures.
 The kids were so excited to stay here and woke up each morning ready for more adventure.
 This unique accommodation sure gave them some fun summer memories — they have been talking about staying here all summer long.

 A TON Of Hiking

-I told the kids that they had to find our way out of the maze and if they were able to, they would get a double scoop ice cream cone each.
+I told the kids that they had to find their way out of the maze and if they were able to, they would get a double scoop ice cream cone each.
 They found our way out and we had ice cream cones all around.
-The kids say this is one of their favourite summer memories.
+The kids say this is one of their favorite summer memories.

+Whistler, British Columbia is an outdoor paradise.
+The combination of the Coast Mountains, the Pacific Ocean and the temperate rainforest create a playground for outdoor enthusiasts of all kinds.
 Whistler is never a trip that I will turn down.
 There are very few places we will go to over and over again when there are so many great places to still discover in the world, but Whistler makes our exception list every time.
-Whistler is an outdoor lovers paradise and there is always something fun to discover.
 There is still SO MUCH left that we want to do and see there.

 The Night Sky

+I love waking up in the middle of the night and looking out at the stars.
+There’s something about the silence of the night that makes the stars seem brighter and more beautiful.
 When we are camping, I love to wait up or wake up in the middle of the night to take in the beauty of the night sky.
 On a clear night, the sky is spectacular and really makes you realize just how small we are in this big world of ours.

 Simple Beach Days